 What is Atheism?

-Atheists believe that these concepts of God or gods and deities are only but man-made myths and are meaningless.
+Atheists believe that these concepts of God or gods and deities are only man-made myths and are meaningless.
 On a broader basis, they deny life after death and the existence of souls and any Absolute as such.

 Atheism and Egypt

-A suspect of blasphemy isn’t ever actually safe in the country, however, according to the statistics in November 2013, it was estimated that up to 3 million Egyptians were atheists, out of a then total population of 89.8 million, source Wikipedia.
-While Atheism is gaining popularity in the backstage silently, the ones who dare to express it socially (mostly online) have had to pay the price.
+A suspect of blasphemy isn’t ever actually safe in the country; however, according to the statistics in November 2013, it was estimated that up to 3 million Egyptians were atheists, out of a then total population of 89.8 million, source Wikipedia.
+While Atheism is gaining popularity backstage silently, the ones who dare to express it socially (mostly online) have had to pay the price.
 Wikipedia also says that in a 2011 Pew Research poll of 1,798 Muslims in Egypt, 63% of those surveyed supported “the death penalty for people who leave the Muslim religion.
 However, no such punishment actually exists in the country.

 What now?

-There are 13 countries if not more, that have death as punishments for blasphemy and apostasy, according to the International Humanist and Ethical Union in London, but none of these or the other countries have made atheism an act against the laws.
+There are 13 countries, if not more, that have death as punishment for blasphemy and apostasy, according to the International Humanist and Ethical Union in London, but none of these or the other countries have made atheism an act against the laws.
 Religion has always been what one believes in and about people’s personal faith.
 And with so many people denying the existence of God or deities, they’re creating they’re somewhere or the other creating own faith and kind of giving rise to the idea of a whole new religion with common beliefs, i.e., disbelief in God.